timmens/timmens.github.io/_pages/about.md

 I care a great deal about reproducibility and the open-source philosophy.

-For the most part, I studied economics at the University of Bonn, but I also attended some lectures / took exams in mathematics and computer science.
+For the most part, I studied economics at the University of Bonn, but I also attended some lectures/took exams in mathematics and computer science.
 For more details on my education see my [curriculum vitae](/cv/).
 To view some of my old projects, check out my [GitHub](https://github.com/timmens).